viks8dm/Model-Predictive-Control/README.md

 #### Parameter Tuning

-The final parameters used for the project implementation are as listed below, with some comments on why they were given these specific values:
+The final parameters used for the project implementation are as listed below, with some comments on why they were given these specific values.

-* time related parameters:
+##### N (timestep length) and dt (elapsed duration between timesteps) values

 * `dt = 0.05`
-		* this value was chosen to account for 100ms latency in the system
-	* `N = 15`
+* `N = 14`

-		* I started with `N=25` but that appeared to give very long curve which used to bounce about and sometimes trace a path that was going out of the road-boundaries, hence I reduced it.
+Time horizon `T = N * dt` playes a critical role in the overall performance.
+A smaller `T` is typically preferred, as it leads to faster control response, but is can cause instability due to sudden and sharpe changes, hence there are trade-offs.
+Using smaller `dt` values leads to better estimation, however, it needs a lot more computational resource, hence increases the latency, which can lead to slower response, which in turn canreduce the speed that can be achieved by the system as well as increase error over time, leading to failure of control implementation, which can be seen in this [video](./results/MPC_small_dt.mov), where `N` is unchanged but `dt=0.005` is used.
+Note that the speed achieved while the car is on road is much less than the target of 65mph.

+A large `T` typically leads to smoother control (and hence ride), however, the overall system (here the car) will keep drifting away from it's reference path and soon it will be beyond the scope of the controller to reduce the error, leading to car falling off the track, as can be seen in this [video](./results/MPC_large_N.mov), where `dt` is unchanged but `N=30` is used.

+##### Reference parameters and weights

 * reference values
 	* `REF_CTE = 0` (desired value)
 	* `REF_EPSI = 0` (desired value)